-- You may purchase up to a 34-day supply of medication at any Caremark participating pharmacy.
-There is a limit on the number of refills that you can buy at a Caremark participating pharmacy for long-term maintenance medications (prescription medications that you take every day).
-You can buy an initial 34-day supply and two refills for long term maintenance medications at a Caremark participating pharmacy during any twelve month period.
-After you buy the initial supply and two refills at a Caremark participating pharmacy, you must purchase your long-term maintenance medications through the Caremark mail order pharmacy to have the prescription covered by the Plan. - There is also a 34 day supply limit for prescriptions that you buy at a non-participating pharmacy.
+- There is also a 34 day supply limit for prescriptions that you buy at a non-participating pharmacy.
 In addition, you are limited to an initial 34 day supply plus two refills for long-term maintenance medications that you buy at a non-participating pharmacy.
-You pay the full regular price for any prescription that you buy at a non-participating pharmacy and then file a claim with Caremark for reimbursement after you satisfy the annual \$200 prescription drug deductible (see pages 51 and 52). - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
-If you receive a name brand drug when a Federally-approved generic drug is available, and your physician has not specified "Dispense as Written" for the name brand drug, you have to pay the difference in copayment between the name brand drug and the generic. - You may purchase up to a 90-day supply of a medication through the Caremark mail order prescription program.
+You pay the full regular price for any prescription that you buy at a non-participating pharmacy and then file a claim with Caremark for reimbursement after you satisfy the annual \$200 prescription drug deductible (see pages 48 and 49).

+- A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
+If

+you receive a name brand drug when a Federally-approved generic drug is available, and your physician has not

+specified "Dispense as Written" for the name brand drug, you have to pay the difference in copayment between the

+name brand drug and the generic.

+- You may purchase up to a 90-day supply of a medication through the Caremark mail order prescription program.
 If you request a refill before you use 75% of the medication (based on your physician's written directions for taking the medication), Caremark will return the refill request to you.
 Caremark follows generally accepted pharmacy standards when filling your prescriptions.
 These include Federal and state pharmacy regulations, the professional judgment of the pharmacist, and the usage recommendations of the drug manufacturer as approved by the U.S. Food and Drug Administration (FDA).
 If a Federally approved generic drug is available, Caremark will substitute for a brand name drug unless your physician specifies that it is medically necessary that you receive the brand name drug.
-Certain types of prescription medications are not available through the mail order program such as: - Specially mixed (compounded) capsules and suppositories - Vaccines - Frozen medications - Dental products - Most medical devices - Infertility drugs
+Certain types of prescription medications are not available through the mail order program such as:

+- Specially mixed (compounded) capsules and suppositories

+- Vaccines

+- Frozen medications

+- Dental products

+- Most medical devices

+- Infertility drugs

+- Medications in unit dose packaging